Language selection

 Mixed-use buildings (residential portion only)

-Mixed-use building (residential portion only): A building that is a mix of residential and non-residential occupancies (that is, residential housing combined with either commercial or retail space in any of the eligible property types).
-The combined total floor area of the non-residential spaces must be less than that of the residential spaces (that is, areas used for dwelling units and common spaces).
-It also must not exceed 300 m², excluding parking garages that serve residential occupancies.
+Mixed-use building: A mixed-use building is a building that has a mix of residential and non-residential occupancies (that is, a house or MURB that contains one or more dwelling units as well as commercial or retail space).
+At least 50% of the total floor area must be residential living space (that is, areas used for dwelling units and common spaces).
+The combined total floor area of the non-residential spaces must be less than that of the residential spaces and must not exceed 300 m2, excluding parking garages that serve residential occupancies.

 Date modified: